sinch/ios-conferencecalling-so/readme.md

     }
 }
 ```
-So if the user has not entered his name, we will show the login screen.
+So, if the user has not entered his name, the login screen will appear.

 Now, create a LoginController and assign it to the LoginView in the story board.
-Create an action for the loginbutton and and an outlet for the username text field.
+Create an action for the login button and an outlet for the username text field.

 **LoginViewController.h**

 ```objectivec
 @property (weak, nonatomic) IBOutlet UITextField *userName;
 - (IBAction)login:(id)sender;
 ```
-When the user clicks, we are going to set the username
+When the user clicks, his or her username will be set to
 **LoginViewController.m**

 ```objectivec
 - (IBAction)login:(id)sender {
     NSUserDefaults* defaults = [NSUserDefaults standardUserDefaults];